Smithsonian/MitoPilot/README.md

 is wrapped in an R package, which includes an R-Shiny graphical interface to monitor and interact with processing parameters and outputs.
-Currently the pipeline expects paired-end Illumina reads as the raw input and performs the following steps:
+Currently the pipeline expects paired-end Illumina reads as the raw input and performs the following steps.

 1. Mitogenome assembly
     - [fastp](https://github.com/OpenGene/fastp) for quality control and